-How will information about me be used?
+How will information about my child/relative be used?

 Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
 The University of Oxford is the data controller and is responsible for looking after your information and using it properly.